Estia Health

 Estia Health is an Australian aged care operator floated by Quadrant Private Equity in December 2014 when it was valued at $725 million.

-It operates 69 facilities across Australia and is listed on the Australian Securities Exchange.
+It operates 75 facilities across Australia and is listed on the Australian Securities Exchange.

-The company lost about a sixth of its value in September 2018 when the government announced a public inquiry into misconduct in the aged care sector, following the Australian Broadcasting Corporation produced a two-part documentary focusing on alleged neglect and abuse of older people.
+History

 It was founded by Peter Arvanitis.
 He resigned in 2016.

 In 2018 it had the largest proportion of women in its executive team.
+The company lost about a sixth of its value in September 2018 when the government announced a public inquiry into misconduct in the aged care sector, following the Australian Broadcasting Corporation produced a two-part documentary focusing on alleged neglect and abuse of older people.

+Estia Health was a public company traded on the Australian Securities Exchange until December 2023 when it was taken private by Bain Capital for $551.3 million.

+Acquisitions

-It acquired 4 residential aged care homes and 2 development sites worth more than $100m from Premier Health Care Group in 2022.
+It acquired 4 residential aged care homes and two development sites worth more than $100m from Premier Health Care Group in 2022.
 They will add 409 resident places to their portfolio and two development sites could deliver a further 160-179.